-- 1. Combustion wastes Bottom ash and residues from the burning of materials other than natural wood wastes (untreated and unpainted) and landscaping and clearing wastes (Note: Fly ash captured by air pollution control devices such as baghouses are considered a sludge see item (r) below.) - 2.
-Commercial chemical products or manufacturing chemical intermediates and off-specification versions of such products or intermediates (See Section H below.);
+Combustion wastes - Bottom ash and residues from the burning of materials other than natural wood wastes (untreated and unpainted) and landscaping and clearing wastes (Note: Fly ash captured by air pollution control devices such as baghouses are considered a sludge - see item (r) below.);

-- 3. Contaminated environmental media (water, soil, and/or rock) and debris resulting from the cleanup of a spill or release of a petroleum product or hazardous material (Note: Hazardous material would include any other waste identified in (a) (r) of this section.)1; - 4.
+- 2. Commercial chemical products or manufacturing chemical intermediates and off-specification versions of such products or intermediates (See Section I below.); - 3.
+Contaminated environmental media (water, soil, and/or rock) and debris resulting from the cleanup of a spill or release of a petroleum product or hazardous material (Note: Hazardous material would include any other waste identified in this section.)1; - 4.
 Wastes containing cyanide (e.g. quenching bath residues from oil baths from metal heat treating operations where cyanides are used in the process); - 5.
 Distillation bottom wastes; - 6.
-Pesticide wastes including from the production of pesticides; - 7.
+Pesticide wastes which means waste from the use, or preparation for use, of a substance or mixture of substances intended for destroying, preventing, repelling, or otherwise controlling plant or animal pests.
+The term pesticide is a generic term which includes herbicides, insecticides, fungicides, rodenticides, miticides, etc. Pesticide wastes include, but are not necessarily limited to, unused pesticide product, leftover mixed material, tanks and equipment rinsate, containers (excluding properly rinsed containers), and other residues of pesticide; - 7.
 Pharmaceutical wastes including wastes from veterinary pharmaceutical production; - 8.
 Plating bath wastes; - 9.
-Sludge, including any solid, semi-solid, or liquid waste generated from a municipal, commercial, or industrial wastewater treatment plant, water supply treatment plant, or air pollution control facility, exclusive of the treated effluent from a wastewater treatment plant; and/or, - 10.
+Sludge which means any solid, semi-solid, or liquid waste generated from a municipal, commercial, or industrial wastewater treatment plant, water supply treatment plant, or air pollution control facility, exclusive of the treated effluent from a wastewater treatment plant; and/or - 10.
 Wastes that contain, as an unreacted constituent, one or more of the organic solvent compounds included in the listed wastes F001 through F005 found in Hazardous Waste Rule 0400-12-01-.02(4)(b)1.
-These constituents include: acetone, benzene, carbon disulfide, carbon tetrachloride, chlorobenzene, chlorinated fluorocarbons, cresols, cresylic acid, cyclohexanone, ethyl acetate, ethyl benzene, ethyl ether, 2-ethoxyethanol, isobutanol, methanol, methylene chloride, methyl ethyl ketone, methyl isobutyl ketone, n-butyl alcohol, nitrobenzene, 2-nitropropane, orthodichlorobenzene, pyridine, tetrachloroethylene, toluene, 1,1,1-trichloroethane, 1,1,2-trichloroethane, trichloroethylene, trichlorofluoromethane, 1,1,2-trichloro-1,2,2-trifluoroethane, and xylene.
+These constituents include: acetone, benzene, carbon disulfide, carbon tetrachloride, chlorobenzene, chlorinated fluorocarbons, cresols, cresylic acid, cyclohexanone, ethyl acetate, ethyl benzene, ethyl ether, 2-ethoxyethanol, isobutanol, methanol, methylene chloride, methyl ethyl ketone, methyl isobutyl ketone, n-butyl alcohol, nitrobenzene, 2-nitropropane, ortho-dichlorobenzene, pyridine, tetrachloroethylene, toluene, 1,1,1-trichloroethane, 1,1,2-trichloroethane, trichloroethylene, trichlorofluoromethane, 1,1,2-trichloroethane, and xylene.
 EPA guidance regarding solvents may be found at: Solvents in the Workplace How to Determine if They Are Hazardous Waste (epa.gov) - 11.
 Wood preserving wastes; - 12.
 Organic chemical production wastes; - 13.
-Inorganic chemical production wastes; - 14.
-Wastes from the production of explosives; - 15.
+Inorganic chemical production wastes;

+- 14. Wastes from the production of explosives; - 15.
 Petroleum refinery wastes; - 16.
 Spent potliners from primary aluminum reduction; - 17.
 Wastes from secondary lead smelters; and - 18.
 Wastes from coking.

 For the above waste categories, and for many others, the generator is required to determine whether the waste meets the Hazardous Waste Toxicity Characteristic set forth at Hazardous Waste Rule 0400-12-01-.02(3)(e).
 This will require the generator to have one or more representative samples of the waste submitted to an analytical lab where the sample(s) will first be subjected to the Toxicity Characteristic Leaching Procedure ("TCLP") to produce a simulated leachate (the TCLP extract).
 This TCLP extract must then be tested by certain specified methods to determine if concentrations of the toxic hazardous waste constituents from Table 1 in the rule might reasonably be expected to be in the waste.
 The measured concentrations must then be compared to the regulatory levels presented in Table 1 to determine if the waste meets the Toxicity Characteristic and is therefore a hazardous waste.
-See also Section I below.
+See also Section J below.